Rodgers + Hammerstein's Cinderella (Beane musical): Act I

-A young woman named Ella lives with her stepmother and stepsisters, who treat her like a servant girl ever since the death of her late father.
-Because she sits by the fireplace and is dirty from the cinders, they call her "Cinderella".
+Ella, a young woman, lives with her stepmother, Madame, and stepsisters, who have treated her like a servant ever since her father's death.
+Because she sits by the fireplace and is dirty from the cinders, they ridicule her as "Cinderella".
 Ella dreams of a better life ("Prologue").

-The prince of the kingdom is named Topher (short for Christopher); his parents have died, and he is advised by Lord Chancellor Sebastian.
-Though an expert at slaying dragons, griffins, gargoyles and giants, he feels uncertain about how he will rule as king when the time comes ("Me, Who Am I?").
+Since the king and queen died when he was young, Prince Topher (short for Christopher) has been advised by Lord Chancellor Sebastian.
+Though expert at slaying dragons, griffins, gargoyles and giants, he feels uncertain about how he will rule as king ("Me, Who Am I?"); he signs everything Sebastian asks him to.
 Prince Topher and Ella meet as he is on his way to the palace.
-She offers him a drink of water, and they share a moment before he departs.
-Ella then speaks with two of her friends: Jean-Michel, an erstwhile revolutionary, and Crazy Marie, a woman who lives at the edge of the forest and gathers what others throw away.
-Soon arrive Ella's stepmother Madame and stepsisters, the demanding Charlotte and the meek Gabrielle.
-After they go inside, Ella again reflects on her dreams of a better life ("In My Own Little Corner").
+She offers him a drink of water, and each admires the other's kindness.
+Ella then speaks with her friends Jean-Michel, an erstwhile revolutionary, and Crazy Marie, an old woman who lives near the forest and gathers what others throw away.
+Madame arrives with Ella's stepsisters, the demanding Charlotte and the meek Gabrielle, who has a crush on Jean-Michel that she hides from her mother.
+Left alone, Ella dreams of a better life ("In My Own Little Corner").

-In the palace, Sebastian and his henchman, Lord Pinkleton, persuade the Prince it is time for a Royal Wedding; a big ball will be held to find the bride.
-Pinkleton goes to the town square to make the announcement and finds Jean-Michel rallying the townsfolk to raise their voices in protest of the government's policies ("The Prince is Giving a Ball" / "Now Is the Time").
+In the palace, Sebastian and his henchman, Lord Pinkleton, remind the Prince that it is time for a Royal Wedding; a masked ball will be held to find him a bride.
+Jean-Michel yells across the moat that the kingdom's policies are unfair to the Prince's poorer subjects.
+Pinkleton goes to the town square to announce the ball and finds Jean-Michel rallying the townsfolk to protest the government's taking of peasants' land.
+The ball proves more exciting to the people than political talk ("The Prince Is Giving a Ball"/"Now Is the Time").